Lies & Keywords

 When people are searching for an auto repair business in your local area, different people may use different “keywords”.
 For example, some people will use the keyword phrase “auto repair your city”, where “your city” is the city that they are located in, while others may use “auto repair in your city”, “auto repair shop your county”, “auto mechanic your city”, or any number of other configurations.

 Since I do a lot of keyword research for clients, I can tell you from experience that there is usually one or two keyword that are used more than the others.
-That does not mean that we ignore the other types of keywords, but this allows us to focus on the ones that will give us the most exposure in the search results.
+That does not mean that we ignore the other types of keywords.

 To give you some examples of how many people are looking for information related to auto repair service in various cities, here are the recent broad match results after doing some key word research for “auto repair city” where “city” is the city listed below.